ULJ-Yale/qunex/README.md

 ### See https://bitbucket.org/oriadev/qunex/src/master/README.md

-Usage and command documentation
+Usage and documentation
 ===============================
 ---

-List of functions can be obtained by running the following command from the terminal:
+List of functions can be obtained by running the following call from the terminal:

 * `qunex -help` prints the general help call

-The utilities are used through the `qunex` command.
-The general use form is:
+The general `qunex` call use form is:

+`qunex --command="<command_name>" --option="<value>" --option="<value>" ...`

+Or the simplified form with command name first omitting the flag:

-`qunex --function="<command>" --option="<value>" --option="<value>" ...`
+* `qunex <command_name> --option="<value>" --option="<value>" ...`

-The list of commands and their specific documentation is provided through `ap` command itself using the folowing options:
+The list of functions and their specific documentation is provided by running `qunex`.

+To get help for a specific command use the following call:

-* `qunex ?<command>` prints specific help for the specified command.
+* `qunex ?<command_name>` prints specific help for the specified function.

 Perusing documentation, please note the following conventions used: